devvmh/raspbian-ovos/README.md

 # raspbian-ovos

+<strong>** DEV BRANCH **</strong>

+<strong>Images built from this branch are NOT guarenteed to always work.</strong>

 Run ovos on top of RaspberryPiOS

 Prebuilt images can be found on the [OpenVoiceOS Downloads Page](https://downloads.openvoiceos.com/images/picroft/github/workspace/pi-gen/deploy/)

-Check out the [community documentation](https://openvoiceos.github.io/community-docs/raspbian_ovos/) for information on how to install manually
+Check out the [community documentation](https://openvoiceos.github.io/community-docs/raspbian_ovos/) for information on how to install manually or build an image yourself.

 Purpose of this guide